-Instead I feel that last week something hugely important happened within politics.
+Instead, I feel that last week something hugely important happened within politics.
 Not so much the outcome, but the thought process that led to that outcome.

-I know that for many of us who grew up in the 70s and 80s, our political affiiations were almost programmed into our DNA, and now this is just not the case.
+I know that for many of us who grew up in the 70s and 80s, our political affiliations were almost programmed into our DNA, and now this is just not the case.
 Now, more than ever, we want to think for ourselves.

-I cannot predict how I might vote at the next election, let alone how my children might vote in future.
+I cannot predict how I might vote at the next election, let alone how my children might vote in the future.
 Does this matter?
 Is this important?
 Do I have a role to play in helping my kids think through what they think about politics?

 I think it does matter.
 I think it is important.
 I think I do have a key role.
 You might disagree.
 But then, when you think about it, what do you – or any of us – know?